Determine your hourly rate

 -

 Determine the minimum amount you need per month to live on and pay your bills.
-Your hourly rate, after deduction of business costs, must be sufficient to end up with at least this amount. -
+Your hourly rate, after deduction of business costs and taxes, must be sufficient to end up with at least this amount. -

 The hourly rates of competitors